 Weeks passed, and we met again, this time at Lennon’s, a snug bar with red walls and dark-lacquered tables, buzzing with young energy.
 I was with Sylvia, my friend from Jessie’s, waiting anxiously.
 He was late, as he often was.

-Jack suggested we all drive to a nearby town, where he and his friends were “working security” at a nightclub.
-I didn’t question it.
-I would follow him anywhere.
+When introductions were made, Jack suggested we drive to a nearby town, where he and his friends were on duty at a nightclub.
+I didn’t question it—I would follow him anywhere, no matter how sudden or strange the plan.
+The certainty of being near him, of moving with him, outweighed any caution in my mind.

-The car ride was absurd—a tiny vehicle barely holding us.
-Tom’s bulk filled the front seat; Jack squeezed into the back beside me, his long legs tangling awkwardly around the gearstick.
-The ride jolted with every turn, the chaos strangely thrilling.
+After we parted our ways with Sylvia after one drink or two, I was invited along to their car.
+The ride was absurd—a tiny vehicle barely holding us.
+Tom’s bulk dominated the front seat, while Jack squeezed into the back beside me, his long legs tangling awkwardly around the gearstick.
+Every turn jolted the car, and the chaos was strangely thrilling.

 “Seems Jack’s not short on female attention,” I said.